Ali Pasha of Yanina: Consolidation

 By 1798, Ali Pasha's influence extended to Veroia.
 He was made governor of Thessaly in 1799 to clear the region of bandits, soon followed by all of Rumeli.
 Ali was able to extract taxes beyond the strictly defined borders of his realm, as his power extended beyond the areas that were formally recognised as his.
 By 1803, several villages in the district of Florina were finalising the terms of their tax collection with Ali, and Ali's tax-collecting powers would eventually extend as far north as Prilep by assuming fake identities as a tax-farmer.

 The principal role of geography in the communal groups of his time were comprehended by Ali.
 He insisted that Ioannina, located in the Greek district of Epirus, was Albanian.
 He also considered the Albanian population who lived in the area not as immigrants but as indigenous people of the region.
 He tried to justify his plans on the territories under foreign protectorate on the Ionian coast also by insisting that they were part of "Albania" as well.

 Language was a defining element of Ali's identity, as well as of his government and the region he controlled in general.
 Ali's native language was Albanian.
 His degree of proficiency in written Greek is debatable, but it is known that he was able to speak the language.
 Albanians and Greeks exchanging languages was quite common in the 18th century.
 Ioannina was located in a largely Greek-speaking area, and during the Ottoman rule the Albanian language has not been officially recognized.
 Albanian has become a fully written language with its own script only from the mid-19th century, while written Greek was a well established language within the Ottoman Empire.
 The formal bureaucratic language of the Empire was entirely replaced with Greek in the pashalik, and in Ali's court diplomatic business was exclusively conducted in Greek as well as much of the formal correspondence.
 Ali also used the Greek script to write in Albanian and to transliterate Turkish in his personal correspondence.
-The usage of Greek, however, did not in any way make Ali Greek, just as his role as Ottoman appointee did not in any way make him Ottoman.
-He was first and foremost considered as an Albanian.